gregparsons/AwsInstanceManager/README.md

 1. Create EC2 per the Getting Started section (here)[https://docs.aws.amazon.com/AWSSdkDocsJava/latest/DeveloperGuide/welcome.html].

-2. Start the local client using the following command:
+2. Start the local client using the following command > mvn test -Puser
-	'>mvn test -Puser

 3. Use the command prompts to start a hardware manager (43) and to connect to it (41).